Ask Marc – about employee experience

 What are ways to flag key moments on journey maps?

-So I think that that refers again to Smaply, to one of our software.
+I think that this refers again to Smaply, our journey mapping software.
 There are different ways to do that.
 On the one hand, you can do this visually by using different colors.
 For example, flag key moments.
-You can use a color code for that, like: red for really critical things, yellow for things on the roadmap you might get into at some point.
+You can use a color code for that, like: red for really critical things, yellow for things on the roadmap thatyou might get into at some point.
 That’s a very simple way to do that.

 If you have, for example, a graph underneath with a few peaks in it and the graph visualizes the importance.
 Right below or on top you have a graph visualizing the emotional journey, where it shows if an experience is positive or negative, you can put them together.
 You’ll see that you might have a few negative issues but only one of them is also an important moment.
 That’s the moment where you need to start.
 So use that as a second dimension for it.

 So, three ways.
 The first one, color coding, very simple.
 The second one, use a graph like a dramatic arc, just call it differently, maybe importance or key moments.
 And the third one is visualize it through a text lane where you can actually describe why this is important and add more details to it or.

 Referring to Smaply, there is no option right now to lift and shift sections so you need to delete or redo if a stage has to move.
 We are aware of that and we're going to work on that in the future.
 However it also can be changed depending on how you structure your journey maps.